 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-Fineco Bank holds 2 global Tier-1 licenses, while FXPrimus holds 0.
-FXPrimus holds 1 global Tier-2 licenses, while Fineco Bank holds 0.
-In our analysis of 23 international regulators across 50 brokers, Fineco Bank earned a higher Trust Score than FXPrimus.
+Fineco Bank holds 3 global Tier-1 licenses, while FXPrimus holds 1.
+Both Fineco Bank and FXPrimus hold 0 global Tier-2 licenses.
+In our analysis of 23 international regulators across 50 brokers, Fineco Bank (95) earned a higher Trust Score than FXPrimus (71).

 Which trading platform is better: Fineco Bank or FXPrimus?

 To compare the trading platforms of both Fineco Bank and FXPrimus, we tested each broker's trading tools, research capabilities, and mobile apps.
 For trading tools, Fineco Bank offers a better experience.
 With research, Fineco Bank offers superior market research.
 Finally, we found Fineco Bank to provide better mobile trading apps.

 For forex and CFDs traders, copy trading and MetaTrader are both popular platform options.
 Neither broker offers Meta Trader.Copy trading is not offered by either broker.